You can create a network topology instance in which members of one client group can connect to members of another client group.

-You must have Administrative Management permissions on the client groups that you plan to use in the network topology instance.
+You must have Administrative Management permissions on the server groups that you plan to use in the network topology instance.

-Servers and laptops should be able to open connections to the DMZ servers/infrastructure machines on the tunnel port.
+DMZ servers/infrastructure computers should be able to open connections to the servers/laptops on the tunnel port.

 From the Command Center navigation pane, go to Manage > Network > Network Topologies.

 The Network topologies page appears.